To implement a curriculum which:

 - Long-term planning is deliberately spaced and interleaved for revision and over-learning of the content.
 School sequencing materials are used as the starting point for curriculum planning, which is structured into four cycles.
 In each cycle, all strands of maths are taught.

-- We believe mastery is achieved over time and through practice; this is reflected in the design of our maths curriculum.
+- We believe mastery is achieved over time and through practice; this is reflected in the design and implementation of our maths curriculum and maths lessons.

 - Retrieval Practice allows children to become secure within their knowledge and skills.
 Activities are used to revise previous content.
 These are useful assessment opportunities: feedback is given to groups or the whole class as identified.
 Retrieval Practice starters are used to revise previous content and address misconceptions as identified through observing children’s work and responses.
 Teachers have the freedom to determine the most useful learning to retrieve, and this is balanced alongside the Ebbinghous forgetting curve of sequenced retrieval.